anetczuk/stock-monitor/README.md

 ### Requirements

-Required dependency packages are needed to be installed before first run of application.
+Required dependency packages are needed to be installed before first run of main application.
 To do it execute one of commands:
 - `src/install-deps.sh`
 - `pip3 install -r ./src/requirements.txt`